Llenar70/allye-doc/Bar Plot.md

 | Clothing          | 950                  | 180                   | East                | Alice                 |
 | ...               | ...                  | ...                   | ...                 | ...                   |

-In this example, "Category" can be used as the X-axis variable, "Sales" or "Profit" as the Y-axis variable (or aggregation target), "Region" as the color variable, and "Rep" as the bar label variable.
+In this example, "Category" can be used as the X-axis variable, selecting both "Sales" and "Profit" as Y-axis variables, and "Rep" as the bar label variable.

 ## Outputs